bonnemai/custom_basket_ui/README.md

 React single-page app to create custom baskets against the API exposed at `POST /baskets`.
 The base URL is supplied via `VITE_CUSTOM_BASKET_API_URL` and defaults to `http://localhost:8000/` (the UI appends `/baskets` automatically).

-The UI also listens to `GET /baskets/stream` via Server-Sent Events to display live valuations of existing baskets.
+The UI polls `GET /baskets` every second to display live valuations of existing baskets.

 ## Features
 - Dynamic form for basket details and position weights
 - Metadata cleanup for each position prior to submission
 - AG Grid-powered creation flow for new custom baskets
 - Clipboard paste support to import tickers and weights directly from spreadsheets
-- Live basket valuation grid backed by Server-Sent Events
+- Live basket valuation grid backed by polling (AWS Lambda compatible)
 - Live request payload preview and JSON response viewer
 - Ant Design powered layout and controls
 - Environment-configured API endpoint via `VITE_CUSTOM_BASKET_API_URL`